 Note that the algebraic sum means taking into account the polarities and signs of voltage sources and voltage drops.
 When applying the KVL to any circuit, all the signs (+ -) or (- +) must be taken into account correctly otherwise the calculation will be wrong.

-Gustav Kirchhoff a german physicist, presented two laws; Kirchhoff’s Current Law (KCL) and Kirchhoff’s Voltage Law (KVL).
-Ohm law is a very basic one, which may not be sufficient to analyze a complex circuit.
+Gustav Kirchhoff a German physicist, presented two laws; Kirchhoff’s Current Law (KCL) and Kirchhoff’s Voltage Law (KVL).
+Ohm’s law is very basic, which may not be sufficient to analyze a complex circuit.
 Kirchhoff’s Voltage Law KVL provides the basis for Mesh Current Analysis.

 How to apply Kirchhoff’s Voltage Law